-GOCOM reviews and approves the corporate and business unit financial targets used to fund the short-term incentive pool and as a performance measure for mid-term incentive plan payouts.
+GOCOM reviews and approves the performance measures for the short-term incentive pool and mid-term incentive plan payouts based on corporate and business unit financial targets.

 Set individual and operational goals and objectives

 GOCOM sets goals and objectives for the CEO based on ATCO's business strategy.
 The CEO establishes individual and operational goals and objectives for her direct reports, which support ATCO's business strategy and the CEO's goals, and presents them to GOCOM.